Killings and massacres during the 1948 Palestine war: List of killings and massacres

-According to historians, whether deliberate or otherwise, the massacres did have a strong impact on the exodus of the Palestinian Arab population.
-For example, the Deir Yassin massacre is considered to have generated more panic among the Arab population than all other previous operations together and to have caused a mass flight of Palestinians in numerous areas, partly because the actual events at Deir Yassin were greatly embellished by the media.
+Effects

-Additionally, the Deir Yassin massacre became a strong argument for the Arab states to intervene against Israel.
+Violence against Palestinians had a strong impact on the exodus of the Palestinian Arab population.
+For example, the Deir Yassin massacre is considered to have generated more panic among the Arab population than all other previous operations together and to have caused a mass flight of Palestinians in numerous areas, Additionally, the Deir Yassin massacre became a strong argument for the Arab states to intervene against Israel.
 Arab League chief Azzam Pasha stated that 'The massacre of Deir Yassin was to a great extent the cause of the wrath of the Arab nations and the most important factor for sending [in] the Arab armies'.

 Historiography

-New historian perspectives
+New Historians

-Starting in the 1980s a group of revisionist Israeli historians have challenged the Israeli historical narrative.
-Israeli New Historians have pointed at accounts of killings and massacres.
+In the 1980s a group of revisionist Israeli historians, known as the New Historians, challenged the official Israeli historical narrative.

 Arab warnings and threats of massacres against Jews of Palestine

 After the Partition vote, some Arab leaders threatened the Jewish population of Palestine.
 For example, they spoke of "driving the Jews into the sea" or ridding Palestine "of the Zionist Plague".

 According to the Israeli traditional historiography, these statements reflected the Arab intentions.
 While Benny Morris considers the real picture of the Arab aims to be more complex, notably because they were well aware they could not defeat the Jews, he argues that the Yishuv was indeed threatened with extinction and feared what would happen if the Arabs won.
 Gelber, on the other hand, regards these public statements as 'meaningless' and judges that the 'actions [of their armies] imply that the aims of the Arab invasion were decidedly limited and focused mainly on saving Arab Palestine from total Jewish domination'.